My Lessons Are…

 - Lessons that work for you, not against you.

-The Lark Ascending Studio, my private teaching studio based in Upland in Southern California, welcomes students of all ages and abilities.
+My private teaching studio, based in Upland in Southern California, welcomes students of all ages and abilities.
 Taking private lessons is a great way to either begin afresh or continue building on the foundation you already have, with one-on-one instruction tailored to meet your personal needs and goals.
 Composition lessons, of course, may be taken either in person or via electronic means (such as Skype or via email, etc).

 Please feel free to contact me via email for information and availability.